z33p/turtle_notes/README.md

 # Todos Mobile

-> Todo application written in Dart with Flutter.
+> Todo application written in Dart with Flutter and Redux.

 <p align="center">